ArmanTheParman/Parmanode/README.md

 Otherwise, use the parmanode menu to upgrade to the latest version.
 You could also just type "git pull" from within the parmanode SCRIPT directory.

+Use the update option within the Parmanode software to update.
+Note, this will not automatically update the softwre that Parmanode installed for you on your system.
+To get newwer versions of updated software, you need to uninstall the particular app, then reinstall it with the new version of Parmanode - it will then install the newer version of the app for you.